infobiac/IDD-Fa18-Lab3/README.md

 # Data Logger (and using cool sensors!)

-*A lab report by John Q. Student.*
+*A lab report by **Christophe Rimann**.*

 ## In The Report

-Include your responses to the bold questions on your own fork of [this lab report template](https://github.com/FAR-Lab/IDD-Fa18-Lab2).
-Include snippets of code that explain what you did.
-Deliverables are due next Tuesday.
-Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.

-For this lab, we will be experimenting with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**
+We can see that values range from 0-1023.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**
+Given that it has 1024, values, and 2^10 bits, my initial guess would be 10 bits.
+We can confirm that value [here](https://learn.sparkfun.com/tutorials/analog-to-digital-conversion)!

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**

+This question was updated to not include this part.

 ## Part C. Voltage Varying Sensors

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
-What voltage values do you see from your force sensor?**
+What voltage values do you see from your force sensor?** My force sensor ran from an absolute max of around 1014 (although it was mostly stable at around 1010).
+The stable min I could reach was 297, with occasional fluctuations to around 290.

 **b.
-What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
+What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)** The relationship does not appear to be linear; rather it seems to be one of diminishing marginal returns.
+As I press a lot harder, the dip voltage drops decreasingly less.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+I don't believe so.
+This is because we need to change the voltage of each color independent of each other simultaneously in order to get every possible value.
+If we had two other voltage varying resistors, perhaps we could, but independently, we cannot.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**